New Zealand’s land records are held in three forms – the original paper records, on microfilm, and as digital files:

 Deeds

-Instruments (Documents)
+Instruments (documents)

 Journal

-Provisional registers / Qualified Records of Title
+Provisional registers / qualified records of title

-These recorded interim title issued for land held under Māori Land Court jurisdiction.
-See ‘Searching for Māori land records’.
 The Land Transfer Act 2017 replaced the provisional register with qualified records of title.
-All land, estates, interests or other matters registered or noted on the provisional register prior to the introduction of the Land Transfer Act 2017 will be treated as if a qualified record of title had been created for the estate or land.
-Provisional registers for North Auckland, South Auckland and Taranaki have been digitised and digital copies are available from LINZ on request.
+All land, estates, interests or other matters registered or noted on the provisional register before the introduction of the Land Transfer Act 2017 are treated as if a qualified record of title had been created.

-Registers & indexes
+Registers and indexes

 Warrants